vanir-04/report-card-editor/README.md

 ## Report Card Editor

 An application to edit and view all the student report cards you desire.
-This project is created as a school activity for session 2021-22
+This is DPSI Group 1's CS Project for the session 2021-22.

 ## Created By

 - Nirvan Sharma  XII-A
 - Ojus Agarwal  XII-A
 - Shikhar Tyagi  XII-C

-## Salient Features
+## Features

-- Add student data from GUI
-- Add Academic data from GUI
+- Add, view, and delete Student and Academic data from the GUI.
-- Display Marksheet in GUI
-- Export marksheet in PDF format

-## Technology Stack
+## Dependencies

+- Python3
-    - tkinter
+- Tkinter
 - MySQL
-    - Python

-## Pre-requisite -

-- Setup up MySQL

 ## To run the ``Report Card Editor``, please follow below steps -

-- Take clone of repository

-- To run project on local machine, navigate to the project folder - `REPORT-CARD-EDITOR`
-- select the python file `editor_gui.py` to run
+- Clone the repository and run `editor_gui.py`

-- If using VSC, right click and select `Run Python File in terminal`
+## To-do

+- Create report card creation process.
+- Create update function for student data and academic data.